dhiralpandya/omtsearchlyrics/README.md

 Search Lyrics API
 ===============

-SearchLyricsAPI for java, It is use to search songs lyrics.
+Java SearchLyricsAPI, It is use to search songs lyrics.

 Example 1 :Search By Site